Full Statute Name: West's Utah Code Annotated. Title 23. Wildlife Resources Code of Utah. Chapter 13. General Provisions.

 (b) “Reservoir constructed on a natural stream channel” does not mean an impoundment on a natural flowing stream where all surface water sources supplying the impoundment originate from groundwater springs no more than 100 yards upstream.

-(ii) does not claim residency for hunting, fishing, or trapping in any other state or country.
+(b) does not claim residency for hunting, fishing, or trapping in another state or country.

 (a) commonly pursued for sporting purposes;